What is the purpose of a transoesophageal echocardiogram?

 It is important that you follow the guidelines about sedation after your TOE.
 Some people feel fine after sedation, though their judgement remains impaired.
 For the rest of the day after being sedated, you should not:

-- Drive or operate motorized vehicles or equipment
+- Drive or operate motorised vehicles or equipment

 - Travel alone